Festuca spp.

 Unlike evergreen shrubs such as boxwood hedges, fine fescue will dull a bit.
 Avoid traffic on frozen or saturated soil, and skip late nitrogen that can invite winter injury.

-A small seasonal shift helps.
-Keep the lawn closer to 3 inches in cool, wet months to limit matting, then move up toward 3.5–4 inches before serious summer heat.
+Mowing height should move with weather.
+Keep the lawn closer to 3 inches in cool, wet months to limit matting, then move up toward 3.5-4 inches before serious summer heat.

 In hotter Zone 8–10 areas, treat fine fescue almost like a shade specialist under trees or between beds of sun-loving perennials, and rely on a more heat-tough species for full-sun, high-traffic areas.